zoet24/presidential-debate/README.md

 ### Additional tools used
 - __101soundboards:__ I used 101soundboards.com to find all of the sound effects used through the site.
 - __Balsamiq:__ I used this to produce wireframe sketches for the site's skeleton plane.
+- __CompressPNG:__ I used this to compress the images on my website to improve its performance.
 - __FontAwesome:__ I used FontAwesome's database for basic icons throughout my site.
 - __FreeFormatter:__ I used Freeformatter.com to format my code properly.
 - __Google Developer Tools:__ I used this to test the responsiveness of my website by viewing my project on devices with different screen sizes, and to produce screenshots of the game for my 'Tutorial' page.
 I also used this to test different functions in my JavaScript code.